Become a Volunteer

-Serve on a planning committee, register a team or lend a hand on Walk day!
+Serve on a planning committee, register a team, or lend a hand on Walk day.

-Alzheimer’s Advocate – become a voice for persons with dementia.
+Become a voice for persons with dementia.
 Advocate for reforms or improvements through activities related to local, state, and national legislation and public policies to better serve the needs of affected persons, families and caregivers.